dining

 0

-Miss Porter’s School, whose buildings occupy much of the village center, is a significant historic and cultural institution in its own right.
-Founded in 1843 by educational reformer Sarah Porter, Miss Porter’s has long been considered one of the finest girls’ college preparatory schools in the country.
+Heading north on Main Street takes you to Avon, while a southward course will lead you past Miss Porter’s School, whose many buildings occupy much of the village center.
+A significant historic and cultural institution in its own right, the school was founded in 1843 and has long been considered one of the finest girls’ college preparatory schools in the country.